EvisHome/Home-Assistant/dashboards/unraid/README.md

 **2. Glances**

-Setup Glances docker container in Unraid
+Setup Glances docker container in Unraid, this is quite straight forward.

+&ensp;&ensp; APPS -> Search for Glances -> Install

+Once installed, open in WebUI and take note of the ip and port, you need these in Home Assistant when setting up the integration.

 &nbsp;